-@aboutglos thoroughly enjoyed a walk on Rodborough Common then beyond, there are many routes that people can walk mainly started from their designated car parks.
+@aboutglos has enjoyed many walks on Rodborough Common, then beyond,.
+There are many routes that people can walk mainly started from their designated car parks.

-Rodborough Common is owned and managed by the National Trust, It lies on Jurassic limestone and is on top of the Cotswold scarp.
-It is bounded on either side by the Nailsworth valley and the Frome valley and a great place for a walk.
+Rodborough Common is owned and managed by the National Trust.
+It lies on Jurassic limestone and is on top of the Cotswold scarp.
+Bounded on either side by the Nailsworth valley and the Frome valley and a great place for a walk.

-Also known as Fort George, it was built in 1761 for a garrison, on an ancient site, the fort was extended in 1870, and is a Grade II listed building.
+Also known as Fort George, they built it in 1761 for a garrison on an ancient site; they extended the fort in 1870 and is a Grade II listed building.
 The fort looks great but not open to visitors but was very nice to have a wander around the outside.
-The fort overlooks Stroud and the area has views over the Severn Valley to Wales.
+The fort overlooks Stroud, and the area has views over the Severn Valley to Wales.

-The National Trust have a route map for what they call The fortification walk that takes you round this building as well as over limestone grassland with some interesting plants and flowers to see on the way. https://www.nationaltrust.org.uk/minchinhampton-and-rodborough-commons/trails/fort-ification-walk
+The National Trust has a route map for what they call the fortification walk that takes you round this building and over limestone grassland with some interesting plants and flowers to see on the way. https://www.nationaltrust.org.uk/minchinhampton-and-rodborough-commons/trails/fort-ification-walk

 There are a few pubs that serve beer and food for after or before a walk in the vicinity.